hifihedgehog/node-virtual-gamepads/README.md

 ![Virtual gamepad directly from the homescreen](https://github.com/miroof/node-virtual-gamepads/blob/resources/screenshots/standalone_step3.png?raw=true)
 ![Launched outside the browser](https://github.com/miroof/node-virtual-gamepads/blob/resources/screenshots/standalone_step4.png?raw=true)

-You would follow a similar procedure in Safari on iOS to likewise pin this to your homescreen.
+You would follow a similar process with Safari on iOS to pin this to your homescreen there as well.

 ### Enjoy haptic feedback
 Because it it difficult to spot the right place in a touch screen without looking at it,